-Unlike the year 2000 when you had to buy music albums in CD or DVD format, listen to the radio, or watch MTV to get the latest hits, today, you can access your favorite music from online streaming music services.
+Unlike the year 2000 when you had to buy music albums in CD or DVD format, listen to the radio, or watch MTV to get the latest hits, today, you can access your favorite music from online music streaming services like Spotify.

-While Spotify is expected to be in 178 countries by the end of 2021, it still has a few limitations that are a turnoff for people seeking free music streaming services.
+While Spotify is growing rapidly, it still has a few limitations that are a turnoff for people seeking free music streaming services.
 Among these limitations are the inability to shuffle music, lack of unlimited skipping of songs, no high-res audio, no lyrics in its apps, and a limited number of music videos.

 If you want to switch from Spotify’s free tier to other free music streaming services, here are the 15 best Spotify alternatives you can try.